arangodb/docs-hugo/site/content/3.12/aql/fundamentals/type-and-value-order.md

 [ false, 1 ]  <  [ false, '' ]
 ```

-Two object / documents operands are compared by checking attribute names and value.
+Two **object** operands are compared by checking attribute names and value.
 The
 attribute names are compared first.
 Before attribute names are compared, a
 combined array of all attribute names from both operands is created and sorted
 lexicographically.
 This means that the order in which attributes are declared
-in an object / document is not relevant when comparing two objects / documents.
+in an object is not relevant when comparing two objects.

 The combined and sorted array of attribute names is then traversed, and the
 respective attributes from the two compared operands are then looked up.
 If one
-of the objects / documents does not have an attribute with the sought name, its attribute
+of the objects does not have an attribute with the sought name, its attribute
-value is considered to be *null*.
+value is considered to be `null`.
 Finally, the attribute value of both
-objects / documents is compared using the before mentioned data type and value comparison.
+objects is compared using the aforementioned data type and value comparison.
-The comparisons are performed for all object / document attributes until there is an
+The comparisons are performed for all object attributes until there is an
 unambiguous comparison result.
 If an unambiguous comparison result is found, the
 comparison is finished.
 If there is no unambiguous comparison result, the two
-compared objects / documents are considered equal.
+compared objects are considered equal.

 ```aql
 { }  ==  { "a" : null }